-I am an interventional radiologist — a physician who uses imaging guidance (CT, MR, ultrasound, and fluoroscopy) to do minimally invasive procedures.
-By using imaging, we can in many cases avoid the need for an operation, thus speeding the patient’s recovery and enhancing quality of life.
-The types of procedures we perform include venous access, drainages of abscesses, fluid collections and obstructed systems, peripheral angiography, and tumor embolization.
+I am an interventional radiologist who uses CT, MRI, ultrasound, fluoroscopy, and other image guidance to perform minimally invasive procedures.
+I am passionate about using imaging to avoid the need for an operation.
+This lets people with cancer have faster recoveries and enhances their quality of life.
+The procedures I can perform include venous access; drainages of abscesses, fluid collections, and obstructed systems; peripheral angiography; and tumor embolization.
 I have been practicing radiology at MSK since 2000.

 - Clinical Expertise: Minimally Invasive Interventional Procedures